MuhiburR/404Carpedia/README.md

 # Intial creation of a website
-### Done for High School class using Replit AI to assist in guidance.
+### Done for High School CSA class using Replit AI to assist in guidance.